Lotus 56

 The Lotus 56 was a gas turbine-powered four-wheel-driven racing car, designed by Maurice Philippe as Team Lotus's STP-backed entry in the 1968 Indianapolis 500.
-All three cars entered retired from the race, Joe Leonard's car expiring while leading just eight laps from the finish.
+All three cars entered and retired from the race with Joe Leonard's car expiring while leading just eight laps from the finish.

 A variant designated the Lotus 56B was entered in three races in the 1971 Formula One season but with little success.

 The 4WD concept was also used in the 1969 Lotus 63 F1 car, and the wedge shape became a prominent feature of the world championships winning Lotus 72.

 Indianapolis 500

 The Lotus 56 used a modified version of the ST6 gas turbine used on the STP-Paxton Turbocar ("Silent Sam") that almost won in 1967.
 But the car itself was an entirely new and more advanced design which introduced a distinctive aerodynamic wedge-shaped body rather than a cigar-shape.
 USAC, the governing body of the Indy 500, had implemented new rules aimed at handicapping turbine powered racing cars by drastically reducing the air intake size.
 The Lotus 56 made up for reduced power with a sophisticated suspension design, retaining the four-wheel drive concept of the Silent Sam, but with lighter weight, and advanced aerodynamics.

 Development of the 56 took place during a difficult time for Team Lotus.
 Team leader Jim Clark, who had briefly tested the car, was killed in a Formula 2 race in Germany.
 His replacement and former teammate, Mike Spence, was killed at Indianapolis while testing the car.
 Three cars were entered for the race, to be driven by Graham Hill, Joe Leonard, and Art Pollard, with Leonard claiming pole position.
 Unlike the year before, when the STP-Paxton Turbocar easily outperformed the other cars in the race, in the race the turbine cars were relatively evenly matched with the other top contenders, much of which must be attributed to aerodynamics and chassis design and not to the turbine engine.
 Hill's car lost a wheel, Pollard's car suffered a fuel pump drive shaft failure, while Leonard was leading with just a handful of laps to go when his fuel pump shaft also failed.
 Shortly thereafter, the USAC imposed additional restrictions on turbine cars that essentially removed them from competition.
 For the second year in a row STP turbine cars had brought innovation to the Indy 500 and had failed to win while leading within a few laps of the end of the race.
 USAC subsequently banned turbine cars and four-wheel drive completely, but it was unusual enough that Mattel produced a model of the "Lotus Turbine" as one of the popular mass-produced die cast Hot Wheels cars.

 In 1969, Art Pollard brought an Offenhauser-powered Lotus 56 to Indy.
 He qualified on the fourth row but retired with mechanical failure after only 6 laps.